 Alongside developing a strong understanding of the key creative processes involved in video production, you’ll also cover the principles of marketing and digital advertising, learning how to use video to effectively inform your strategy.

 Designed to mirror industry practice, the final year of your marketing and digital video production course will be focused on conducting an in-depth study of a real-world product.
 You’ll produce professional content to use as part of your marketing and ecommerce advertising, employing analytical arguments to back up your decisions.

-Want to find out more about our marketing and video production courses?
+Want to find out more about our digital video and marketing course?
 Explore our course breakdown below to find out more about what each module involves.